-1. Entitlement
+7. Entitlement

-1.1.
-Public service employees including public service officers, temporary employees, general employees and casual employees (referred to as "employees" in this schedule) are entitled to long service leave on full pay as provided in this schedule.
+7.1 Public service employees including public service officers, temporary employees, general employees and casual employees (referred to as "employees" in this Directive) are entitled to long service leave on full pay as provided in this Directive.

-2. Long service leave entitlement and accrual
+8. Long service leave entitlement and accrual

-- 2.1 An employee who completes 10 years continuous service is entitled to long service leave on full pay of: - 6.5 working days for each year of continuous service; or - 1.3 calendar weeks for each year of continuous service; and - a proportionate amount for an incomplete year of service. - 2.2 It is at the chief executive's discretion whether the leave is calculated in working time or calendar time.
+- 8.1 An employee who completes 10 years continuous service is entitled to long service leave on full pay of: - (a) 6.5 working days for each year of continuous service; or - (b) 1.3 calendar weeks for each year of continuous service; and - (c) a proportionate amount for an incomplete year of service. - 8.2 It is at the chief executive's discretion whether the leave is calculated in working time or calendar time. - 8.3 Leave prescribed in this Directive may be converted to an hourly basis for the purpose of applying, granting and recording of the leave.
+Schedule One provides conversion formulas. - 8.4 Part-time employees - (a) Leave entitlements apply to part-time employees on a pro-rata basis. - (b) The qualifying period for long service leave purposes for part-time employees is 10 calendar years of continuous service worked on a part-time basis, or a combination of full-time, part-time and/or casual service.

-2.3 Part-time employees

-- (a) The permanent part-time employment arrangements contained in the relevant industrial instrument apply or, where there are none, those contained in the Flexible Work Practices Framework and Options Kit (Number 1 in the Attraction and Retention Series) apply. - (b) The qualifying period for long service leave purposes for part-time employees is 10 calendar years of continuous service worked on a part-time basis, or a combination of full-time, part-time and/or casual service.